 Brandon Krueger, Steele County

-Brandon Krueger was appointed to Garrison Diversion’s Board of Directors by the Steele County Commission and began his service in 2015, where he currently serves on the Missouri River Committee.
+Brandon Krueger was appointed to Garrison Diversion’s Board of Directors by the Steele County Commission and began his service in 2015, where he currently serves on the MR&I Committee.
 Brandon attended NDSU and NDSCS, where he obtained degrees in agriculture, criminal justice, and psychology.
-He was formerly a Deputy Sheriff in Walsh County and currently works as a Sales Agronomist in Hope.
-Brandon resides in Hope with his wife, Tasha, where he is also an active member of the Steele County Park Board.
+After working as a Deputy Sheriff in Walsh County, he pursued a different career path, now owning and operating Innovation Ag, LLC, a seed and crop protection sales business.
+He is also an active member of the Steele County Park Board.
+Brandon resides in rural Hope with his wife, Tasha, and son Briggs.

 Ward Koeser, Williams County